Black doctor upset after being mistaken for robbery suspect

 Hall said police could have gone to the library to check his whereabouts, but refused to do so and takes issue with how he was treated.

-"My concern is it will happened to other people if we don't get the word out," Hall said.
+"My concern is it will happen to other people if we don't get the word out," Hall said.

 Hall said he's still deciding whether to take any action against Evanston police.
 In the meantime, the actual robbery suspect is still on the loose.